Nature Adventures Camps

-Thank you for your interest in Duke Gardens' Nature Adventures Camp, a summer and Spring Break day camp for children entering grades K-5.
+Thank you for your interest in Duke Gardens' Nature Adventures Camp, weekly day camps for children entering grades K-12.
 We look forward to exploring the wonders of nature with your children.
 Campers may sign up for any or all weeks.
 Activities will be different every week.

 Spring Break Camp: Discover spring in the Gardens.
 Learn about food, art and animals in this week-long adventure.